etiams/lambdaspeed/README.md

 </details>

-Now that the idea of optimalitie is hopefully more-or-less clear, let us see how Lambdaspeed performes in practice.
+Now that the idea of optimalitie is hopefully more-or-less clear, let us see how Optiscope performes in practice.

 Let us incrementally deriue the following lambda term `M`: